Rough Gems FAQs

 Who reviews my application?

-A jury comprised of Union Hall staff, board, and community members with curatorial and artistic expertise.
-Read more about our jury on our application webpage, available soon.
+Applications are reviewed by a jury composed of Union Hall staff, board, and community members with curatorial and artistic expertise.

 What criteria will be used to review my application?

-• Aesthetic and Conceptual Value of the exhibition: Does it align with Union Hall’s vision and mission?
+Aesthetic and Conceptual Value of the exhibition: Does it align with Union Hall’s vision, mission, and core values?
 Will it be a valued addition to the exhibition program at Union Hall?

 Curator Commitments